Table of Contents Show

 If you think you’re ready to call yourself a Bronxite, don’t.
 People don’t refer to themselves that way in the Bronx.
-And if you do, it’ll be obvious that you’re new around here.
+And if you do, it’ll be evident that you’re new.
 But if moving to the Bronx is in your future, we’ve come up with a list of 6 helpful things you need to know before making this historic neighborhood your home.

-Outer boroughs like Queens and Brooklyn are continually seeing new developments and rising real estate prices.
-But the Bronx is one area where many New Yorkers are finding the perfect blend of affordable living and the nitty-gritty NYC feel.
-In The Grand Concourse area, you’ll find classic Art Deco style apartments averaging about $204,000.
+Outer boroughs like Queens and Brooklyn continually see new developments and rising real estate prices.
+But the Bronx is one area where many New Yorkers find the perfect blend of affordable living and the nitty-gritty NYC feel.
+In The Grand Concourse area, you’ll find classic Art Deco-style apartments averaging about $204,000.
 Stunning brick condo buildings in Highbridge offer residences for under $100,000.
 In Mott Haven, real estate prices get closer to the $1M range, but it’s a favorite place for renters.

+When it comes to Italian food, it doesn’t get better than Little Italy.
 Or eggplant parm.
 Or cannolis.
-Or meat covered 16” pie.
-When it comes to Italian food, it doesn’t get better than Little Italy.
-There are nooks throughout NYC that try to compare to Little Italy, but there’s only one original.
-From homemade pasta at Roberto’s to mouth-watering penne ala vodka at Patsy’s Pizzeria (technically in Morris Park) Italians, and those of us who eat like Italians, love this historic and delicious part of the Bronx.
+Or meat-covered 16” pie.
+Nooks throughout NYC try to compare to Little Italy, but there’s only one original.
+From homemade pasta at Roberto’s to mouth-watering penne ala vodka at Patsy’s Pizzeria (technically in Morris Park), Italians, and those of us who eat like Italians, love this historic and delicious part of the Bronx.

-While some people keep their cars when they move to NYC, many give up their rides and rely on public transportation on a daily basis.
+While some people keep their cars when they move to NYC, many give up their rides and rely on public transportation daily.
 It’s simple to jump on the subway for a quick ride to midtown, and traffic isn’t crazy like in Manhattan.
 Check out this map for trains that run in and out of the city.
-For newbies to the area, the subway map for Manhattan can look like a crazy kid colored on the walls with crayon.
-Thankfully in the Bronx, there’s pretty much the 5 and six that’ll get you where you need to get and back home again.
-The proximity to La Guardia makes it easy to fly in and out of New York, and a bus can take you anywhere in the Bronx you want to go.
-This pedestrian-friendly borough allows residents to run, walk, skate, or bike from point A to point B with ease.
+For newbies to the area, the subway map for Manhattan can look like a crazy kid colored on the walls with crayons.

-Before you cross into Bronx territory, you need to make sure you own at least five pieces of Yankee apparel.
-Whether it’s a fresh snapback, an old-school Yankees Jersey or just a well-loved Yankees tee, people from the Bronx are serious about their baseball.
+Before you cross into Bronx territory, you must make sure you own at least five pieces of Yankee apparel.
+Whether it’s a fresh snapback, an old-school Yankees Jersey, or just a well-loved Yankees tee, people from the Bronx are serious about their baseball.
 Being a Yankees fan is a requirement here, and fans in the Bronx are unlike anywhere else in NYC.
 If you’re not a baseball fan, pretend to be one.
 It’s a serious business.

-We’re not saying Hip Hop is the only type of music people like around here, but since it’s hip-hop was born here, it’s safe to say that the upbeat musical style is near and dear to many.
-Can you walk down the streets in your cowboy hat singing about your tractor and your dog?
+We’re not saying Hip Hop is the only type of music people like around here, but since hip-hop was born here, it’s safe to say that the upbeat musical style is near and dear to many.
+Can you walk down the streets in your cowboy hat, singing about your tractor and dog?
 Sure.
 Will people throw stuff at you?
 Probably.
-The Bronx plays a huge rule in the history of Hip-Hop, and you can feel the love for the music in the streets.
+The Bronx plays a huge role in the history of Hip-Hop; you can feel the love for the music in the streets.
 (And Jennifer Lopez is from here.
 So there’s that.)

-The Bronx has a reputation for not being as elegant or fancy as Manhattan, and Broxites (don’t do it) like it that way.
+The Bronx is not as elegant or fancy as Manhattan, and Broxites (don’t do it) like it that way.